 It retails for $69.95 (updated as of 2023) and is down to the last color on Bitybean’s site – but it’s also often available in more colors on Walmart.com.
 There are a few extra accessories available including a sleeping hood, an infant fleece liner, and a waist belt extender.

 What Worked with the Bitybean Carrier

 - The size: the Bitybean carrier is the smallest baby carrier on the market I’ve seen, hands down.
 No more having to engage in the internal debate of “do I bring my carrier or don’t I.” It’s so small that you can just throw it in your diaper bag, forget about it, and have it when you need it.

 - The lightweight fabric: I tested the Bitybean in the Arizona heat and it worked like a champ.
 Often my son and I are both sweaty after walking around in warm weather when I have him in a carrier, but we had significantly less overheating with the Bitybean.

 - The colors: Let’s face it: we all love a little fashion with our baby gear.
-The Bitybean comes in four cute and gender-neutral colors, including lime green, carrot orange, sand grey, and sky blue.
+The Bitybean comes in a variety of cute and gender-neutral colors, including lime green, sand grey, blue berry, and several others.